joeyv120/joeyv120.github.io/gm-resources/submissions/style-guide.md

 - Note the Front Matter (starting with `---`) at the beginning, and the empty line at the end.
 - Note the space between the Monster Name, the stats, and the special entries.
 - Include every ability score, _even if they are only 10_.
-- For an example, see [here](/resources/monsters/acolyte) and the raw text [here](https://github.com/yochaigal/cairn/blob/main/resources/monsters/acolyte.md)
+- For an example, see the raw text [here](https://github.com/yochaigal/cairn/blob/main/resources/monsters/acolyte.md)
 - Monster submissions to the website (distinct from an adventure conversion) must utilize the following format.